Water turbine: Pumped-storage hydroelectricity

 Some water turbines are designed for pumped-storage hydroelectricity.
-They can reverse flow and operate as a pump to fill a high reservoir during off-peak electrical hours, and then revert to a water turbine for power generation during peak electrical demand.
+They can reverse flow and operate as pumps to fill a high reservoir during off-peak electrical hours, and then revert to a water turbine for power generation during peak electrical demand.
 This type of turbine is usually a Deriaz or Francis turbine in design.

 This type of system is used in El Hierro, one of the Canary Islands: "When wind production exceeds demand, excess energy will pump water from a lower reservoir at the bottom of a volcanic cone to an upper reservoir at the top of the volcano 700 meters above sea level.
 The lower reservoir stores 150,000 cubic meters of water.
 The stored water acts as a battery.
 The maximum storage capacity is 270 MWh.
 When demand rises and there is not enough wind power, the water will be released to four hydroelectric turbines with a total capacity of 11 MW."